Kinetic Solar Energy

 - Security - they would have been helpless against pirates.

-Future shock III - the late 19th century: In the mid-19th century, pure steamships were limited in range because of their need for fuel, and were used near the coast and on rivers.
+Future shock III - steam engines need fuel: In the mid-19th century, pure steamships were limited in range because of their need for fuel, and were used near the coast and on rivers.
 Still, the deployment of ironclad steam warships during the Civil War got navies thinking about the desirability of ocean-going steam ironclads.

 The problem: Steam warships consumed prodigious amounts of coal and needed frequent resupply.
-An ironclad steamship of 1870 might cross the Atlantic, but could do little upon arrival until refueled.
+The first ocean-going ironclad crossed the Atlantic in 1864, but such a ship could do little upon arrival until refueled.
 Alas, as armor and guns became more powerful, warships with sailing rigging were increasingly vulnerable, but switching navies over to steam power would require nations to develop global networks of well defended fueling stations.
 The HMS Captain 1869 (right) represents the last serious attempt by any navy to build a fully modern sailing warship.
 Its innovative design separated the gun turrets and rigging on separate decks.
 Unfortunately its design and construction had been poorly supervised and it was heavier and had a higher center of gravity than planned.
 It capsized and sank in heavy weather during its first year of operation.
 This event did for the image of sailing warships what the crash of the Hindenburg did for that of airships.
-The global powers took the steam plunge and global imperialism went from being an economic convenience to a military necessity.
+The global powers took the steam plunge, with cascading effects.
+Global imperialism went from being an economic convenience to a military necessity.

 Power warships and the price of strength: By the 20th century, naval ships (E.G., the HMS Dreadnought - right) were powerful steam-powered steel-hulled monsters.
 But there was a price for this modernity.
 Consider: In WWII, the Bismark, one of the most powerful battleships ever built, on its first combat mission, was severely limited in its operational scope and ultimately trapped and destroyed because of its need to reach a friendly port for refueling.
 Compare that to the CSS Shenandoah, which was operating in the north Pacific when its crew learned of the end of the Civil War, then sailed non-stop and undetected by U.S. authorities to surrender to the British in Liverpool.